volcano-sh/website/content/en/docs/vcjob.md

 type = "docs"  # Do not modify.

 # Add menu entry to sidebar.
-linktitle = "VCJob"
+linktitle = "VolcanoJob"
 [menu.docs]
   parent = "concepts"
   weight = 3
 +++

 ## Introduction
-Volcano job, referred to as vcjob, is a CRD type for volcano.
+Volcano job, referred to as vcjob, is a CRD type for Volcano.
 Different from Kubernetes Job, it provides more advanced features such as specified scheduler / minimum member number / task definition / lifecycle management / specified queue / specified priority.
 Volcano job is designed for high performance computing such as machine learning / Big Data application / scientific computing.